Tornado Warning issued for Southampton by NWS - News Break

 Tornado Warning issued for Southampton by NWS

-Effective: 2021-07-08 16:17:00 EDT Expires: 2021-07-08 16:30:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-07-08 15:55:00 EDT Expires: 2021-07-08 16:30:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Southampton A TORNADO WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR NORTH CENTRAL HERTFORD AND SOUTH CENTRAL SOUTHAMPTON COUNTIES At 416 PM EDT, a severe thunderstorm capable of producing a tornado was located near Como, or 7 miles north of Murfreesboro, moving north at 40 mph.
+Please report severe weather by calling 757-899-2415, posting to the NWS Wakefield Facebook page, or using Twitter @NWSWAKEFIELDVA.
+Target Area: Southampton The National Weather Service in Wakefield has issued a * Tornado Warning for Northeastern Northampton County in northeastern North Carolina Western Hertford County in northeastern North Carolina Southeastern Southampton County in southeastern Virginia * Until 430 PM EDT. * At 354 PM EDT, a severe thunderstorm capable of producing a tornado was located over Ahoskie, moving north at 45 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This dangerous storm will be near Newsoms around 425 PM EDT.
-Other locations impacted by this tornadic thunderstorm include Handsom, Barretts Crossroad and Sunbeam.
+Tree damage is likely. * This dangerous storm will be near Murfreesboro and Chowan University around 405 PM EDT.
+Como around 410 PM EDT.
+Boykins around 420 PM EDT.
+Newsoms around 425 PM EDT.
+Other locations impacted by this tornadic thunderstorm include Sunbeam, Oak Villa, Severn, Handsom, Bartonsville, Chowan Beach, Riverdale, Mapleton, Barretts Crossroad and Shiloh.
 TORNADO...RADAR INDICATED HAIL...0.00INalerts.weather.gov

 Comments / 0